Startr/WEB-Sage.Education/src/posts/blog/en/2025-07-04-big-ai-is-essentially-advertising-in-disguise.md

 AI is great for tasks that don't require your personal perspective.
 However, it can be misleading when used for creative or analytical work where nuance or originality is important.
 Always double-check that the AI's output suggestions match your intentions.

-## AI's Hidden Agenda
+# Big AI's Hidden Agenda
 While some AI tools are currently free of ads, their parent companies — like Google and OpenAI — are built on attention economies.
 Google's Gemini assistant may not have ads now, but its creator, Sundar Pichai, has openly discussed the potential for monetization.
 OpenAI, too, is building ecosystems designed to encourage heavy, data-rich user engagement—something ads rely on.
 Be aware that these companies aren't just offering tools; they're cultivating user behaviour.

 Some users have already noticed shifts like ChatGPT increasingly suggesting shopping options.
 It's a subtle form of influence, but it underscores a core truth: AI doesn't exist in a vacuum.
 Its suggestions are shaped by its design, data, and business goals.

 ---

-Final Advice:  Use AI, Don't Be Used by It
+# Final Advice:  Use AI, Don't Be Used by It
 Your voice.
 Your ideas.
 Your effort.
 Isn't that what matters?
 It's fine to have AI help — but never let it take the lead.
 Teach your teens to write their thoughts first, verify AI's work, and know when it's just a screenful of noise — no difference from an ad because AI companies will always want to "satisfy" you.
 But, you must first know what you want.

 Let's take responsibility for the tools we use so that AI doesn't take control of us.